 - dull work or not performing meaningful work (can we redesign their work role?
 New tasks, new software, new projects?)

-- work is too difficult (employee may lack training, resources, or perhaps the challenge was greater than understood; what additional training or resources are needed?)
+- work is too difficult (employee may lack training, education, resources, or perhaps the challenge was greater than understood; what additional training or resources are needed?)

 - not achieving expected contribution or outcomes (find out what’s preventing this person from achieving; perhaps the wrong metrics are being used to judge value delivered)